 Soon after we were married, I began to notice alarming behaviour and eventually discovered my money was being withdrawn from both my bank account as well as my children’s accounts.
 And items from our home starting disappearing.

 After a painful period of denying reality, I faced my fears and admitted to myself that my charming husband was addicted to gambling.
-He had stolen my money and my possessions to fund his addiction and his eventual demise.
+He had stolen my money and my possessions to fund his addiction.
 I still stayed with him hoping he might change.
 It was my second marriage and I had to make it work.
 But leopards never change their spots.

 As our situation worsened, through financial hardship, constant arguments, creditors knocking at our door, mental and emotional abuse, and uncertainty about our future, I finally left him.